Why Am I Tender When Foam Rolling?

 ## What Are the Negatives of Foam Rolling?

 Foam rolling done incorrectly creates more soreness than it resolves.
 Applying too much pressure too early on deconditioned tissue causes bruising-like tenderness that lingers two to three days, long enough to discourage people from continuing when they should actually be dialing back intensity and adjusting their approach.
 Rolling inflamed or injured tissue worsens local swelling.
 The IT band limitation is real: compressing a non-contractile structure repeatedly produces pain without proportional benefit.
 Skipping warm-up entirely, or using a surface too firm for a given muscle group, amplifies all of these risks.
 Technique determines the outcome.
-Nakamura M. found faster recovery of force production after foam rolling, but only when application was controlled and appropriate ([Nakamura M, *Frontiers in Physiology*, 2025](https://pubmed.ncbi.nlm.nih.gov/40021055)).
+Szajkowski found foam rolling sped recovery of muscle tone and tissue stiffness after DOMS, but application still needs to be controlled and appropriate to avoid unnecessary tenderness ([Szajkowski S, *Journal of Functional Morphology and Kinesiology*, 2025](https://pubmed.ncbi.nlm.nih.gov/40700185)).
 Foam rolling is a tool, not a treatment, and it produces results proportional to the care taken with technique.

 ## The Bottom Line